MilpiedLab/FB5P-seq/README.md

 - barcodes

-Example of config_BCR.yml, when you apply the pipeline, you need change the path **/scratch/cdong/References/......**
+Example of config_BCR.yml, when you apply the pipeline, you need change the path **/scratch/cdong/References/......** to your specified path where you have installed the FB5P-seq folders.

 ```
 # path of the file containing the list of plates and samples to be analyzed